1Hive/wiki-gardens/community-members/settle-a-proposal.md

+---
+description: >-
+Sometimes proposals need to be withdrawn.
+Gardens has a process for that.
+---

 # Settle a dispute

 If a community member challenges a proposal you've made, you'll be able to see this in the Deposit Manager view -- the status of the proposal will be marked as `CHALLENGED`.